 The TiZir Titanium & Iron ilmenite upgrading facility (TTI) has a long and stable production history, having commenced operations in 1986.
-It is one of only five such operating facilities of its type in the world and the only one in Europe.
+It is one of only six such operating facilities of its type in the world and the only one in Europe.

 TTI upgrades ilmenite to produce a high-value titanium slag, primarily sold to pigment producers, and a high-purity pig iron (a valuable co-product) which is sold to ductile iron foundries.

 TTI is a high-quality facility providing a number of significant advantages:

 TTI uses a process of pre-reduction, metallisation and smelting to upgrade ilmenite into high-quality titanium products and high-purity pig iron.
 TTI’s excellent positioning allows access to cheap & clean power, year round shipping & on-site ship handling, and quick access to world-wide customers.

 GCO ilmenite is ground in a ball mill, then screened and pelletised.